neurobrko/rsync_to_remote/README.md

 subset of project.
 It gives you opportunity to sync all files in project, or just selected files throughout all projects.

 _**GUI_show_log.py**_ - show log for last sync.
 Option to view complete log file.

+## Instalation ##
+Use Poetry or venv.

+_Tip for pyCharm:_ put path to your Poetr/venv interpreter directly to shabang and you can run scripts using External Tools and add them to any panel.

 ### _sync_conf.yaml_
 File contains configuration used for running _rsync_to_remote.py_ and some settings for GUI.
 Most of the settings can